-The primary consideration to take into account when determining the type of filing you will make is your marital status on December 31st.
+The primary consideration to take into account when determining the type of filing you will make is your marital status on December 31.
 If you are married on this day under your state’s law, then you are considered married for the entirety of that year.

 As an unmarried person, you may file as single or Head of Household if you can claim a qualified dependent.
 You may also file under the Head of Household status if you have been separated from your spouse longer than 6 months and are also eligible to claim a qualified dependent.

 >However, this may not be the case for everyone, and it would be beneficial to ask your tax preparer to compare your liability or refund under both options.
 Even if you are in the process of divorce, if you have not received a final divorce decree by December 31, you may still file jointly and take advantage of the tax savings if you would prefer to do so.

 Pros of Filing Jointly

-When filing married filing jointly, both spouses report their income.
+As mentioned above, the tax code allows for couples to file jointly.
+When filing jointly, both spouses report their income.
 Many couples choose to file jointly to take advantage of the additional credits and deductions that are available to joint filers.
 For example, couples who file a joint return qualify for a much larger standard deduction than those who file separately; $24,400 compared to $12,200 for those who opt to file alone.

 Aside from the deductions and credits available, joint filers may also qualify for a lower tax bracket.
 This typically applies to couples with a financial situation where one spouse earns significantly more than the other.
 Unfortunately, this type of financial situation sometimes involves spouses who do not completely understand the implications of signing a joint return.